Columbia Day Program

 Aetna including Student Health

-Our patients are interested in developing new coping skills to help them in school, employment, and relationships.
+Our patients are aged 18 and over and interested in developing new coping skills to help them in school, employment, and relationships.
 We help individuals who may be facing one or more of the following challenges:

 - Major functional impairment in life roles (e.g., work, school, and/or home life)